RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Backup Protector/Challenge 16 : Contoso Backup and Recovery Plan.md

      ![](media/validate3.png "Validation")

 1. Hover your mouse over the `i` **(1)** icon to see the error message and determine the root cause of the failure.
-Based on the error message, revisit the challenge as necessary, and redo the validation by clicking on the **Validate (3)** button again.
+Based on the error message, revisit the challenge as necessary, and redo the validation by clicking on the **VALIDATE (3)** button again.

      ![](media/validate4.png "Validation")